Number of Jobs

 |Best Construction Jobs||#6|

-The average painter raked in a little more than $35,000 in 2011, or approximately $17.04 per hour.
-The highest-paid took home about $60,170, while the lowest-paid earned $23,170 in that same period.
-The motion picture and video and electric power generation, transmission, and distribution industries compensate painters best.
-Some of the highest-earning metropolitan areas in the profession are in Illinois—Kankakee, Champaign, and Chicago among them.
+The average painter brought in a little more than $38,590 in 2012, or approximately $18.55 per hour.
+The highest-paid took home about $60,240 while the lowest-paid earned $22,980 in that same period.
+The motion picture and video, and electric power generation, transmission and distribution industries compensate painters best.
+Some of the highest-earning metropolitan areas for the profession are Kankakee-Bradley, Ill., Champaign-Urbana, Ill., and Fairbanks, Alaska.

-As with many construction jobs, those who successfully complete apprenticeships best-position themselves for painting careers.
+As with many construction jobs, those who successfully complete apprenticeships best-position themselves for successful painting careers.
 For painters, apprenticeships can last up to four years.
 Apprentices must have a high school diploma or its equivalent before they are eligible to complete the requisite 144 hours of technical instruction and 2,000 hours of paid, on-the-job training.
-Common lessons focus on color recognition (which colors match each other best), using and caring for painting tools and equipment, safety practices, application techniques, and wood finishing.
+Common lessons include aesthetics, such as how to adequately match colors, as well as using and caring for painting tools and equipment, safety practices, application techniques and wood finishing.
 Prospective painters may also choose to attend two-year technical schools that offer courses linked to union and contractor organization apprenticeships.
-Credits amassed from an apprenticeship typically count toward an associate’s degree.
+Credits gained from apprenticeships typically count toward an associate’s degree.

 Aside from nailing color-recognition, supreme customer-service skills, and stamina, painters should always adhere to dress codes, Yarbrough says.
 “One has to have a professional appearance and a good demeanor because you’re working in the presence of the customer and the public,” he says.